First Touch

 Paul Rice Interview – Spirit Of Shankly

-Paul Rice talks to FIrst Touch about the action group ‘Spirit Of Shankly’, England’s first football supporters union.
+We caught up with Paul Rice at a New York Liverpool soccer bar to talk about the action group ‘Spirit Of Shankly’, England’s first football supporters union.

 liverpool fans